pennydy/pennydy.github.io/_pages/research.md

 - Projection inferences with clause-embedding predicates in RSA models.
 M.S.
 Thesis, Stanford University.
 Advised by Prof. Judith Degen.
 Second reader: Prof. Chris Potts.

 # Conference Presentations
+- Pan, D. & Kehler, A. (2024).
+Can LLMs draw conversational elicitures and put them to use?
+Talk presented at CAMP 7.
+La Jolla, CA.

 - Pan, D.,  & Degen, J. (2024).
 A computational model for projection inferences in clause-embedding predicates.
 Poster presented at CAMP 2024.
 Stanford, CA.

 - Lu, J., Pan, D., and Degen, J. (2024).
 Evidence for a discourse account of Manner-of-Speaking islands.
 Talk presented at LSA 2024.
 New York, NY.